chuntington/webpack-boilerplate/README.md

 ## Installing a framework

 *Note: When using styled components, the extracted CSS is likely to be invalid according to the default StyleLint rules.
-Revise the linting rules in `stylelint.config.js` to accommodate your situation or disable linting completely in `postcss.config.js`.*
+Modify the linting rules in `stylelint.config.js` to accommodate your situation or disable linting completely in `postcss.config.js`.
+It may also be helpful to modify or temporarily disable linting rules in `eslint.config.js` when utilizing any of the below frameworks.*

 ### VueJS
 Below is an example of a [Vue.js](https://github.com/vuejs/vue) implementation, along with `.vue` [template](https://github.com/vuejs/vue/tree/dev/packages/vue-template-compiler) [support](https://github.com/vuejs/vue-loader).